 Shamanism was made popular from 1970s onwards (mainly work of Mercea Eliade from 1951).
-Has become a catch all for what appears to be a commonality between world cultures – that a special individual would be singled out in the social group, tribe, clan etc as the wise one, the sage, the doctor, judge, keeper of ancestral knowledge, artist, poet, magician, priest/priestess, mystic.
+It has become a catch all for what appears to be a commonality between world cultures – that a special individual would be singled out in the social group, tribe, clan etc as the wise one, the sage, the doctor, judge, keeper of ancestral knowledge, artist, poet, magician, priest/priestess, mystic.

 The Shamen are similar to priests.
 However, on the whole they are not ordained by a governing hierarchy.
 There are exceptions to this and if we understand the traditional idea of the Celtic druid we might find examples that do involve the individual being inducted through stages e.g. the bard, the ovate and the druid in Wales.
-Having said that they do possess some similarities to some priest or priestesses of some denominations of religion in their ability to mediate with other realms.
+Having said that they do possess some similarities to some priests or priestesses of some denominations of religion in their ability to mediate with other realms.
 They are often selected through

 Once induced the Shaman can enter other parallel worlds, can